-2 years ago yesterday, my dad unexpectedly and quickly passed away.
-Yesterday was an incredibly tough day.
+In 2016, my dad unexpectedly and quickly passed away.
+Every year on the anniversary of that day, it is an incredibly tough day.
 It was exceptionally hard to review this blog that I originally posted one month before he died.

 However, as I read it now, I smile.
-And as I see more and more generations of commercial real estate experts in my travels, I thought it would be appropriate to revisit this blog this week.
+And as I see more and more generations of commercial real estate experts in my travels, I thought it would be appropriate to revisit this blog.

 “Dad, I will never work in commercial real estate!”